About Camilla Sage

 Who I work with

-Most of the women who come into this work look steady from the outside and feel internally exhausted.
+Most of the women who come into this work look steady from the outside, but feel internally exhausted.

-Underneath this pattern there is often a quiet question:
+Underneath this pattern there is often quiet questions:

 If I stop controlling this, will it get worse?